How to Start a Podcast: Follow These 11 Steps to Launch in 2025

 What is A Podcast – Simplified?

-Podcasts are usually long form video or audio content meant based around a common theme (aka niche) to either educate, entertain or inspire.
+Podcasts are usually long form video or audio content which follows a common theme (aka niche) to either educate, entertain or inspire the audience.

 Pre-Launch: Where the Magic Begins

-Many think that the first step to how to start a podcast is recording an episode and shooting it out but that’s not the case.
+Many think that the first step to how to start a podcast is recording an episode and shooting it but that’s not the case.
 The pre-launch phase is where you decide what your podcast will be about.
-And how to execute the actual production of your podcast.
+And how to produce your podcast.

 This pivotal phase can be divided into two key aspects: the creative and the technical.
 Let’s tackle the former first.